Attacking website using Brute Force is an old technique and still, exists on the Internet.

 This gets worse when the login page is not protected, and some of the research has noticed thousands of login attempts to wp-login.php per minute.

-Let’s take a look at graph by SUCURI.
+Let’s take a look at the graph by SUCURI.

 A few days back, I received 42 emails notification about site lockout due to brute force attacks.
 So this can happen to you.

-There are multiple ways to prevent brute force attack; here are two of them, which you can follow.
+There are multiple ways to prevent brute force attack; here are some of them, which you can follow.

 Hide WordPress Login